investment-api-B/investment-Portfolio-Api/README.md

 - **Lombok**: Reduces boilerplate code via annotations.
 - **Checkstyle**: Enforces coding standards.
 - **Telegram API**: Sends notifications to admins, such as alerts for fund withdrawals.
+- **currencyApi**: Automatically converts foreign currencies into PLN on which the entire portfolio is based

 ---